AGFS-Tractometry: A Novel Atlas-Guided Fine-Scale Tractometry Approach for Enhanced Along-Tract Group Statistical Comparison Using Diffusion MRI Tractography: Introduction

 In general, the first step of performing tractometric analyses is \textit{tract profiling}, which describes the distribution of the WM measures along the fiber tract.
 In this step, the fiber tract needs to be segmented into smaller parcels, from which the WM measure of interest is extracted (e.g., average fractional anisotropy, FA).
 Currently, state-of-the-art methods for tract profiling are the AFQ \cite{yeatman2012} and BUAN \cite{chandio2020} methods.
 In AFQ, streamlines are resampled to $n$ equidistant points along their arc length (e.g., $n=100$), and each tract parcel is determined by its position indices of points along the streamline (Figure \ref{fig1}b, left).
 BUAN proposes a more advanced parcellation approach to assign each streamline point to the closest point on a tract-centerline composed of n points (Figure \ref{fig1}b, right).
 Despite the widespread use of these two methods, a limitation is their focus on the entire fiber tract, overlooking possible anatomical subdivisions within the tract.
-For example, the CST has a somatotopic organization with multiple subdivisions connecting to the leg, trunk, hand, and face cortical areas \cite{he2023} (see Figure \ref{fig1}a).
+For example, the CST pathway has a somatotopic organization with multiple subdivisions connecting to the leg, trunk, hand, and face cortical areas \cite{he2023} (see Figure \ref{fig1}a).
 The existing AFQ and BUAN methods are not effective in distinguishing tract parcels belonging to the different anatomical subdivisions.
-Therefore, we propose a novel tract profiling strategy that leverages a fine-scale along-tract parcellation to enable a detailed investigation of local tract regions (Figure \ref{fig1}c).
+Therefore, we propose a novel tract profiling strategy that leverages what we term a fine-scale along-tract parcellation.
+This fine-scale approach provides a higher spatial sampling resolution by parcellating the tract not only along its length, as in AFQ and BUAN, but also across its diameter by leveraging fiber cluster subdivisions.
+This enables a detailed investigation of local tract regions (Figure \ref{fig1}c) and and yields a substantially greater number of parcels than conventional approaches (e.g., increasing from 100 parcels along the tract in AFQ to 100 parcels per cluster × 15 clusters = 1500 parcels in total).